-P – Proceed With Beginners Mind
+P – Proceed With WISE Mind

 WEEKLY PRACTICE TASKS

-INFORMAL PRACTICE- Awareness of Stress Reactivity
+INFORMAL PRACTICE- Practice S.T.O.P/ Awareness of Stress Reactivity

 Each day this week see if you can choose one stressful situation where you would be inclined to reactive unfavourably.
-Bring awareness to moments of stress reactivity without trying to change them.
+S.T.O.P and bring awareness to moments of stress reactivity without trying to change them.
 Use kindness to remember that we are human and reactivity is normal.
 However, begin to use this opportunity to notice what is happening in the body and the mind during these difficult and stressful times.
 This will help to form a new neural pathway and a new way of responding, rather than reacting in habitual ways.

 Really explore on a deeper level any physical sensations you notice in your body.